GU-CLASP/language-and-perception/meetings.md

 ### Read

+* \+ The Singleton Fallacy: Why Current Critiques of Language Models Miss the Point Magnus Sahlgren (AI Sweden, Stockholm, Sweden) and Fredrik Carlsson
+(RISE, Stockholm, Sweden) https://doi.org/10.3389/frai.2021.682578 (suggested by Robin) RoM 2021-10-08

+* \+ Is it possible for language models to achieve language understanding?
+Christofer Potts (2020) [blog post](https://chrisgpotts.medium.com/is-it-possible-for-language-models-to-achieve-language-understanding-81df45082ee2) (Recommended by Robin, would like to read: Robin) RoM 2021-10-08

   * \+ Trapit Bansal, David Belanger, Andrew McCallum (2016): Ask the GRU: Multi-task Learning for Deep Text Recommendations (https://arxiv.org/abs/1609.02116) (recommended by Aram, would like to read: Nikolai) RoM 2021-07-02